SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

+## Format dates

 Now let's work on putting the date information from the filenames into a properly formatted column of dates.
-Is there a systematic way to extract the necessary information?
+Look at a sample of the data to evaluate: Is there a systematic way to extract the necessary information?